 The private, public and community sectors all have a role in providing for sport and recreation.
 Some sport and recreation opportunities can be operated at a profit and may be provided by the private sector.
 Currently sports and recreation offered in Korumburra by the private sector are the golf, bowls and croquet clubs, the heated indoor pool and the gymnasium at the sports stadium.
-Local government provides outdoor swimming pool, parks, recreation reserves and meetings spaces.
-Schools also have the potential to be a major provider of sport and recreation infrastructure that would complement the facilities available to the community.
+Local government provides outdoor swimming pool, parks, recreation infrastructure that would complement the facilities available to the community.
 Schools also play a key role in exposing children to a range of sports and recreation activities.